Vizcaya & Museum & Gardens

 Public Transit to Vizcaya (for public transit click the following links)

 Parking At Vizcaya & Accessibility

-For Vizcaya Museum and Garden's parking information click here.
+For Vizcaya Museum and Garden's parking information click here for directions & parking.
 There are accessible parking spaces in the main parking lot on the south side of the Main House.
 To drop off visitors with limited mobility near the wheelchair lift, please alert the security officer in the main parking lot.
 Be aware of the many steps and uneven floors and terrain throughout Vizcaya’s Main House, gardens, and grounds.

 Tips for Visiting Vizcaya